inrupt/solid-client-js/SECURITY.md

 dealing with authentication.
 This may be done using Inrupt's authentication libraries [for Node](https://www.npmjs.com/package/@inrupt/solid-client-authn-node) or [for the browser](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser).
+The security policy for these libraries is available in the associated [GitHub repository](https://github.com/inrupt/solid-client-authn-js/blob/main/SECURITY.md).

 This library also exposes functions to modify data access permissions.
 We strive to make the API and documentation as clear and intuitive as possible, because